Skip to Main Content

 Bilingual (English/Spanish) Metadata for Digital Collections: Multilingual Metadata

-When creating multilingual records (2 or more languages) for UFDC, additional languages must be entered in the appropriate fields.
+When creating multilingual records (2 or more languages) for UFDC (and dLOC), additional languages must be entered in the appropriate fields.
 Each language should have its own dedicated field, rather than combining multiple languages into a single entry.

 • Title